 San Antonio Writers' Guild Meetings, Critiques and Workshops

-The San Antonio Writers' Guild meets the first Thursday of each month at 7 p.m. at Bethany Congregational Church at 500 Pilgrim Drive in San Antonio.
+The San Antonio Writers' Guild meets the first Thursday of each month at 7 p.m.
+Please check our Facebook page for meeting locations.
 The first Thursday date is bumped to the second Thursday when holidays interfere, such as New Year's Day, Independence Day, and church holidays.
 The Board of Directors Meeting begins at 6 p.m., before the general meeting.
 The directors meeting is open to the general membership, but closed to visitors, except by invitation.

 What Happens at a SAWG Meeting?

-At the beginning of meetings we welcome new members, members share good/bad/funny news, guild business transpires, sometimes we raffle donated books.
+At the beginning of meetings we welcome new members, members share good/bad/funny news, and discuss guild business and upcoming events.
 A program follows, most often presented by guest speakers on a wide range of topics of interest to writers.
 Afterwards, membership splits into groups for workshops.

 All persons interested in the writing profession are invited to the meetings of the San Antonio Writers' Guild.
 Visitors are welcome to attend.
 If you like our group, we encourage you to become a member and attend future meetings.